sfaleron/SimpleSVG/README.rst

 - https://jwatt.org/svg/authoring/
 - https://flaviocopes.com/svg/

-API Documentation is lacking, but the samples should help, as should the main motivation for writing this, the `TriPhi`_ application, which generates my avatar and explores the `mathematical structure`_ within.
+API Documentation is lacking, but the ``samples/`` should help, as should the main motivation for writing this, the `TriPhi`_ application, which generates my avatar and explores the `mathematical structure`_ within.

 ----